jewettaij/visfd/doc/doc_filter_mrc.md

 *(Note: These arguments must be supplied together as shown.
 The "-auto-thresh" argument will have no effect unless you are also using the "-supervised" and the "-discard-blobs" arguments as well.
 The "score" argument is not a number, but literally the word "score".
 Eventually, it will be possible to supply a list of other criteria used for classifying blobs, but as of 2019-5-07, only "score" is available.)*

-*(Note: You must provide examples of both
-        blobs that you want to keep and blobs that you want to discard.
+*(Note: You must provide examples of both blobs that you want to keep and blobs that you want to discard.
 These example blobs must already be present within the list of blobs that you have provided to the "-discard-blobs" argument.
 If you are using a mask, then blobs whose centers lie outside the mask will be ignored.)*

+*(Note: Usually one of these bounds is infinite, and the other is finite.
+The infinite bound can be be ignored.
+Occasionally an upper bound AND a lower bound are both not infiinte.
+This usually happens if you have much more positive data than negative data (or visa-versa).
+In that case, you can ignore one of these thresholds (whichever threshold which does not make sense).
+For example, if your blobs are light on a dark background, then only the lower bound is relevant.
+You can ignore the upper bound in that case.
+Similarly, if your blobs are dark on a white background then you can ignore the lower bound.
+You can usually avoid this confusing situation by including more training data or discarding training data, so that the number of positive and negative training examples is not so lopsided.)*

 ### -auto-thresh score -supervised-multi list_of_files.txt